thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 ---
 <h4 id="gameplay">Gameplay</h4>
+• Test your memory and pattern recognition by watching the daily sequence playout on the color game board
+• Repeat the pattern and double-tap your last entry to submit the row
+• Use the feedback provided to determine if your guesses were in the right spot, the wrong spot, or not in the sequence at all
+• Tap a wrong color?
+Tap the *Undo* button before submitting a row
+• Need to see the sequence again?
+Tap the *Echo* button to rewatch the sequence.
+But be careful!
+Echos are a precious resource in Echodots!

 **Free to play**: Echodots is free to play with no ads and no subscriptions.
 For additional perks and gameplay customization, *Echodots+* is available for a one-time purchase.

 **Casual play**: Pick up and put down Echodots without worry of losing your progress for the day.
 Submitted guesses are saved and the path to victory is ready when you are.